Kizaki

 kizaki api-keys rotate <id> --grace-period 24h

-2. attach those scopes to routes with auth: apiKey(scope)
+2. Attach scopes to routes with auth: apiKey(scope)

 Effects

-kizaki effects is related operationally, even though it is not an auth system.
-It is the main place to inspect background delivery state when routes, webhooks, or server workflows enqueue async work.
+kizaki effects inspects background delivery state for routes, webhooks, or server workflows that enqueue async work.

 kizaki effects status

-• rotate machine credentials instead of reusing one long-lived token everywhere
+• Rotate machine credentials instead of reusing one long-lived token

-• use effects tooling when debugging async follow-up behavior from routes or webhooks
+• Use effects tooling when debugging async follow-up behavior

 Related docs: